samirosman/squircleart.github.io/_posts/2017-02-10-the-essense-of-animation-nodes-preface.md

 ### What can be done?

-You might be thinking, **"Animation"** Nodes is a tool to make ... well, animations.
+You might be thinking, "Animation" Nodes is a tool to make ... well, animations.
 And this is a common misconception.

 Let me tell you that Animation Nodes is in fact somewhat not capable of doing animations.
-As we said before Animation Nodes can be used to control objects' properties based on some other properties and we can utilize this to animate, that is, controlling objects properties based on time and that we call a **Function of time**.
+As we said, before Animation Nodes can be used to control objects' properties based on some other properties and we can utilize this to animate, that is, controlling objects properties based on time and that we call a **Function of time**.
 I am telling you this because I want to change your idea about the capabilities of Animation Nodes and to be more open minded about the possibilities here.

 I have been using Animation Nodes for almost 8 months now.
 And I want you to take my word for it: